AMPHIBIOUS documentation

 The name AMPHIBIOUS emphasizes the ability to adapt to different environments.
 The source can be compiled for CPU or GPU; the program works on computational domains that have either a simple shape described analytically, or a complex shape described via STL files.
 The distribution includes two tutorial examples: the flow in a plane channel (analytical geometry), and the flow in the human nose (STL geometry).

 The code is written in CPL and parallelized using MPI and OpenACC for CPUs and (multi)GPUs.
-OpenACC support for NVIDIA GPUs enables a wide range of graphics hardware.
-The code is very fast.

 The first program, preproc, runs in parallel on CPUs and carries out preliminary work: